augustincalin/euro2016/README.md

 - [ ] ...

 Server side
-- [.] service for stealing the classification from official EURO 2016 site for specified Group
+- [x] service for stealing the classification from official EURO 2016 site for specified Group
 - [ ] connection string should be in config
 - [ ] Clean up View Models
 - [ ] When EF Core is ready: split the architecture in several projects